If you love the outdoors, you should definitely spend a night in one of our cosy shelters.

 Breakfast is included in your overnight stay, but the other meals are your own responsibility.

 You cook dinner yourself in the outdoor kitchens, on the barbecue or on the campfire.
-You can bring your own or order something from The Loghouse Café.
-If you order from the café, you will still need to cook some of it yourself.
+You can bring your own or order from The Loghouse Café.
+If you order from the café, you will need to do the final cooking yourself.

 It doesn’t matter if you bring your own food or you order from our café, you will need to do the final cooking on you own.
 You can cook the food on the grill/barbecue, over the campfire or in the primitive outdoor kitchen.